-Human being has the ancestral origin from a eukaryotic (single) bacterium which then got multiplied into many bacterial cells and hence we could be called as a bacterial mega genome.
-Our body has evolved from a single cell called as zygote and each zygotic cell is unique in its structure.
-There are no two zygotes that are identical in all aspects.
+Human being has the ancestral origin from a eukaryotic bacterium which then got multiplied into numerous bacterial cells and hence we could also be called a bacterial mega genome.
+Our body has evolved from a single cell called as zygote and each zygotic cell are unique in their structure.
 This cell then multiplies and forms 120 trillion human cells which also hosts 360 trillion bacterial cells.
-This explains why human body has to be treated as a whole and not in parts.
+The human body is such an intricate being and has to be treated as a whole and not in parts.
 This is why the “wholesome” concept used in traditional medicine has gained so much popularity.
-Our immune system can be either innate or acquired.
-Innate immunity is defined by natural killer cells, mast cells, eosinophils, basophils; and the phagocytic cells and their functions within the immune system.
-When a person, develops a disease as a result of coming in direct exposure or contact with a live pathogen, the response of the primary immune system helps in building or acquiring what is known as naturally acquired active immunity.
-A kid’s immunity is also majorly built by the bacteria they ingest while passing through the birth canal and the breast feeding after.

 Gut Microbiomes are responsible for immune system functioning, reduce lung inflammation, improve digestion, combat obesity, and numerous other health benefits.
 A good intake of pre and probiotics help to rebuild or strengthen the microbiota in our gut which contribute majorly to boost immunity.

 A low FODMAP diet helps cut down on small carbohydrates that are responsible for gut irritation and digestive problems.